deput/RWTaskKit/README.md

 @end
 ```

-Here `task_name` is a macro for convinience.
+Here `task_name` is a macro for convenience.
 Tasks specified in method `dependency` have nothing to do with the order inside the array.

 #### Schedule task

-Schedule task is designed for task should be executed right after a scheduled time or repeated with specified times.
+Schedule task is designed for the task should be executed right after a scheduled time or repeated with specified times.

 examples: